aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 i in range(10)]` would go faster as `list(range(0, 20, 2))`.
 This is
 precomputation in a broader, open-ended sense (sometimes called the Full Employment Theorem for Compiler Writers).
 But isn't it orthogonal to translating source code to binary?
-Aren't there are independent source- and machine-code optimizers?
+Aren't there independent source- and machine-code optimizers?
 Yes, but: dealing in source code only, many machine operations can't be seen, making the choice of how they're to be done inexpressible (or only by some extra convention);
 then, over in machine code, the reasons and constraints behind the choices are erased, sticking the optimizer with a sometimes-impossible